 But the benefits aren’t just physical.
 Massage can help both infant and parent relax.
 It also enhances parent-child bonding (between mom and baby, dad and baby, or both) by providing a context for positive, attentive interaction.
 Since newborn babies can’t communicate in the traditional sense, infant massage supports parent-child communication by encouraging parents to read and respond to their baby's needs and feelings, as expressed through verbal and nonverbal cues.

 The many benefits of baby massage aren’t limited to infants.
 Many toddlers experience all the same benefits as babies.
+And, adoptive/foster families have noted that it can help young children with regulation, provide comfort and support bonding.

 Infant massage basics